 Kristina Fialová studied at the Brno Conservatory (prof. Miroslav Kovář), the Hochschule für Musik Carl Maria von Weber in Dresden (Prof. Vladimír Bukač), the Royal Danish Academy of Music in Copenhagen (Prof. Tim Frederikson and Prof. Lars Anders Tomter), and the Academy of Performing Arts in Prague (Prof. Jan Pěruška).
 She further honed her skills at master classes led by leading soloists and pedagogues around the world (Leif Ove Andsnes, Wolfram Christ, Sheila Browne, Tatiana Masurenko, Jerry Horner, Helen Callus, Charles Avsharian, Václav Hudeček, Siegfried Frühlinger).

 Kristina is a founder and director of the Oscar Nedbal International Viola Competition in Prague and music director of the South Bohemia Chamber music Festival.
 Kristina has been a Professor of Viola at the Prague Conservatory since September 2020.

-Kristina Fialová records regularly for Czech and Danish radio, Czech Television, TV Noe and has recorded eight CDs for Supraphon, Arcodiva, Sound Trust and Dacapo.
-She has given master classes in New York, Dellaware, Lima, Copenhagen, Qingdao and Guangzhou.
+Kristina Fialová records regularly for Czech and Danish radio, Czech Television, TV Noe and has recorded nine CDs for Supraphon, Arcodiva, Sound Trust and Dacapo.
+She has given master classes in New York, Delaware, Lima, Copenhagen, Qingdao and Guangzhou.